jrie/kisslib/README.md

 After saving and doing so once pdfs and other set then can be opened by clicking in the "Open icon" in the "Open" column of the particular ebook in the list or by pressing "Control-S" when the ebook is selected.
 If thats a pdf, "evince /home/tux/YourPDF.pdf" becomes executed and should happily open the PDF for you in this viewer.

-Also the author and title fields can be edited and are saved instantly.
-In case a title is misleading, it is possible to get the actual file name into the field.
+Also the author and title fields can be edited and are saved instantly in the table view or by pressing "Control-E", this will open the edit ebook details dialog, which is also available in "Operations" > "Edit ebook details".

+In case a title is misleading, it is possible to get the actual file name into the field when editing in the table view.
 To do so, the field has to be emptied (meaning to remove all text in it) and if there is no data present, the actual filename becomes added to the list cell.
 No data is stored in the database until another edit is made!
 Please be aware of that.

-If the author field is cleared, the generel placeholder "Unknown" is set and directly saved to the database.
+If the author field is cleared in the table view, the generel placeholder "Unknown" is set and directly saved to the database.

 For a quick search in the collection, it is possible to use type ahead find on the titles.
-Meaning, searching the titles can be done by simply typing in the application going with the first letters of the title as displayed.
+Meaning, searching the titles can be done by simply typing in the application going with the first letters of the title as displayed in KISS Ebook.

-Supported file types are:
-* pdf
-* epub
-* mobi
-* chm

 ### Requirements
 * libzip / libzipdev for compiling (used for epub support)